 Mark Dundas Wood

 In New York City, he has contributed reviews and articles to various publications both in print and online, including American Theatre, Back Stage, theaterscene.net, and The Clyde Fitch Report.
-He currently writes about cabaret at bistroawards.com and was an associate producer for the 37th annual Bistro Awards show in 2022.
+He currently writes about cabaret at bistroawards.com and has served as an associate producer for the Bistro Awards show since 2022.

 As a dramaturg and/or literary manager, Mark has worked for such companies as New Professional Theatre and the New York Musical Festival.
+He is currently literary manager for Broad Horizons Theatre Company in NYC.
 His articles have appeared in Prologue and Illuminations, publications of the Oregon Shakespeare Festival.
 The Tragic Muse, his stage adaptation of the Henry James novel, was performed at New York City’s Metropolitan Playhouse as part of its Gilded Stage Festival in 2014.

 Brain Insurance: “The Reservoir” marks NYC debut of playwright Jake Brasch